Creamy Mexican Pudding

 This pudding stays good in the fridge and makes for quick snacks all week long.
 When you warm it up again, just add a little milk to bring back that smooth, creamy goodness.

 A wooden spoon is stirring creamy rice pudding in a black pot, with vanilla bean pods visible on top, placed on a wooden coaster against a light marble background.
-Pin it
+Save

 A wooden spoon is stirring creamy rice pudding in a black pot, with vanilla bean pods visible on top, placed on a wooden coaster against a light marble background. | lilicooks.com